Palestinians flee as Israeli artillery pounds northern Gaza

 The Gaza Health Ministry says the toll from the fighting has risen to 119 killed, including 31 children and 19 women, with 830 wounded.
 The Hamas and Islamic Jihad militant groups have confirmed 20 deaths in their ranks, though Israel says that number is much higher.
 Seven people have been killed in Israel, including a 6-year-old boy and a soldier.

-Palestinians living outside Gaza City, near the northern and eastern frontiers with Israel, fled the intense artillery bombardment Friday.
-Families arrived at the U.N.-run schools in the city in pick-up trucks, on donkeys and by foot, hauling pillows and pans, blankets and bread.
+“We even did not dare to look from the window to know what is being hit,” she said.
+When daylight came, she saw the swath of destruction outside: streets cratered, buildings crushed, their facades torn off, an olive tree burned bare, dust and powered concrete covering everything.

-“We were planning to leave our homes at night, but Israeli jets bombarded us so we had to wait until the morning,” said Hedaia Maarouf, who fled with her extended family of 19 people, including 13 children.
-“We were terrified for our children, who were screaming and shaking."
+Rafat Tanani, his pregnant wife and four children, aged 7 and under, were killed after an Israeli warplane reduced their four-story apartment building to rubble in the neighboring town of Beit Lahia, residents said.
+Four strikes hit the building at 11 p.m., just before the family was going to sleep, Rafat’s brother Fadi said.
+The building’s owner and his wife were also killed.

-In the northern Gaza Strip, Rafat Tanani, his pregnant wife and four children were killed after an Israeli warplane reduced a building to rubble, residents said.
-“It was a massacre,” said Sadallah Tanani, a relative.
-“My feelings are indescribable."
+“It was a massacre,” said Sadallah Tanani, another relative.
+“My feelings are indescribable.”

 Lt.
-Col. Jonathan Conricus, a military spokesman, said tanks stationed near the border fired 50 rounds.
-It was part of a large operation that also involved airstrikes and was aimed at destroying tunnels beneath Gaza City used by militants to evade surveillance and airstrikes, which the military refers to as “the Metro.”
+Col. Jonathan Conricus, an Israeli military spokesman, said the operation involved tank fire and airstrikes, aimed at destroying a network of tunnels beneath Gaza City that the military refers to as “the Metro,” used by militants to evade surveillance and airstrikes.

 “As always, the aim is to strike military targets and to minimize collateral damage and civilian casualties,” he said.
 “Unlike our very elaborate efforts to clear civilian areas before we strike high-rise or large buildings inside Gaza, that wasn’t feasible this time.”